 What is added sugar?

 In 2015, they further suggested reducing free sugar intake to less than 5 percent of calories, about 6 teaspoons.
-In the United States, for 14 percent of the average person’s calorie intake.
+In the United States,

 The ODPHP 2015-2020 Dietary Guidelines suggest cutting consumption of added sugars to less than 10 percent of calories per day.
-To help consumers, the Food and Drug Administration has developed a new food label that lists added sugars separately, which manufacturers will be required to use beginning in 2018.
+To help consumers, the Food and Drug Administration has developed a

 “You need food to survive, and I think it's unrealistic to think you will be able to completely ‘quit’ sugar,” says Alex Caspero, M.A., R.D., a blogger, health coach, and founder of Delish Knowledge.
 “The problem is that we aren't meant to enjoy sugars in such concentrated amounts.
 In nature, sugar is found surrounded by fiber, in sugar cane and fruits.
 It naturally comes in a container that produces a shorter blood sugar response and aids in fullness.
 Today’s sugars are refined and concentrated.”